Victor1992/Heart_Disease_Classification/README.md

   * Since our logistic regression model provides the best results scores so far, therefore tried to improve score using GridSearchCV which gave results as **0.8852459016393442**

+## 5. Evaluation using different metrics

+* ROC and AUC curve